github/semantic/docs/coding-style.md

 Locally bound variables (such as the arguments to functions, or helpers defined in a `where` clause) can have short names, such as `x` or `go`.
 Globally bound functions and variables should have descriptive names.

-You'll often find yourself implementing functions that conflict with Prelude/Prologue definitions.
+You'll often find yourself implementing functions that conflict with Prelude definitions.
 If this is the case, avoid adding a prefix to these functions, and instead import them qualified.

 ``` haskell
 -- Broke